 - Facilitate informed dialogue with communities, developers and key stakeholders on the growth planned and the challenges and opportunities this brings

 - Deliver sustainable development of Oxfordshire, for both housing and employment, by identifying the infrastructure requirements to support it

 Major investment projects outlined through the OxIS strategy included:

 - A long-term strategy to address congestion on the A40

 - Incentives to encourage businesses to locate and expand within the Science Vale UK

-The OxIS Strategy will provide an agreed template for planning and directing around £9billion of mainly central government investment to support Oxfordshire’s growth to 2040 and beyond.
+The OxIS Strategy aimed to provide an agreed template for planning and directing around £9billion of mainly central government investment to support Oxfordshire’s growth to 2040 and beyond.